 Skip to Content

-(CNN) — Federal authorities are investigating fires at two ballot boxes reported Monday morning in the Portland, Oregon, area, as well as another fire reported earlier this month.
+(CNN) — Federal authorities are investigating fires at two ballot boxes reported Monday morning in the Portland, Oregon, area that destroyed hundreds of ballots at one location, as well as another fire reported earlier this month.

 The second ballot box was set on fire early Monday morning at a bus station in Vancouver, Washington, according to the Vancouver Police Department.
 When officers arrived, they found a “suspicious device” next to the box, which was smoking and on fire, police said.

-Laura Shepard, a spokeswoman for the city of Vancouver, said elections officials are asking anyone who may have placed a ballot in the box after 11 a.m. on Saturday to contact them to check the status of their ballot.
+Laura Shepard, a spokesperson for the city of Vancouver, said elections officials are asking anyone who may have placed a ballot in the box after 11 a.m. on Saturday to contact them to check the status of their ballot.
+Election officials are still counting all the ballots involved in the Vancouver fire, but believe hundreds of ballots were destroyed, according to Clark County Auditor Greg Kimsey.

 Washington Secretary of State Steve Hobbs condemned the fire and confirmed some ballots were damaged.